 The global supply chain suffered greatly due to the COVID-19 pandemic.
 Material scarcity, increasing freight prices, hit-or-miss demand forecasting, port backups, and digital transformation are just a few of the key issues causing shortages on things like cars, lumber, household products, chicken, imported goods, aluminum, and even coins.

 It should be no surprise that supply chain ranks in ranks in BTG’s top 10 most in-demand skills for the first half of 2021 in light of recent trends, difficulties, and shortages.
 To help business leaders adapt to this unique environment, we sought insight from one of the highly skilled members of our independent talent community, Priya Kumar.
-Read on for her thoughts on how leading companies can optimize for supply chain resilience in 2022 and adapt to unforeseen challenges in a post-COVID world.

 Meet the Expert